 People who use oxygen will be assessed to see if they need it during pulmonary rehabilitation.
 Oxygen may help to increase how much exercise you can do.
 If you have been prescribed ambulatory oxygen for exercise, don’t forget to take the device along to the class.

-Chair of APF Steve Jones told us, “I found ambulatory oxygen really important in staying fit and feeling positive.
+APF Trustee Steve Jones told us, “I found ambulatory oxygen really important in staying fit and feeling positive.
 With a cylinder of oxygen, I could get out and do my daily walk and do my pulmonary rehabilitation exercises.
 Although I didn’t know it at the time, it kept me fit enough to be candidate for a lung transplant.

 “I was reluctant to start using oxygen because it meant accepting that my symptoms were getting worse and the disease was progressing.
 It felt like I was ‘giving in’.
 In retrospect, this was foolish.
 I wish I had started on ambulatory oxygen much earlier than I did."